A 'peace wall' in Belfast. CC BY-NC-ND / ICRC / Sam Smith

 Despite the relative peace in Northern Ireland today, violent acts such as attacks, intimidation, shootings and forced expulsions are still used as alternative forms of justice.

 We assessed the needs of the people in Northern Ireland in 2010 and decided the humanitarian situation warranted a full-time presence.
 The ICRC Belfast office opened in April 2011 and has several staff working on a range of issues.

-What is the ICRC hoping to achieve in Northern Ireland?
+What is the ICRC doing in Northern Ireland?

 How is the ICRC's work in Northern Ireland funded?

-To fund its work globally, the ICRC relies on the generous support of its donors, principally governments, national Red Cross and Red Crescent societies, and supra-national organizations such as the European Commission.
-The ICRC's overall budget for its operations in Britain and Northern Ireland in 2013 and its expenditure in 2013 can be found in the section of the Annual Report dealing with the UK and Ireland mission.
+To fund our global work, the ICRC relies on the generous support of donors, principally governments, national Red Cross and Red Crescent societies, and supra-national organizations such as the European Commission.